CREATE TABLE

 SELECT *

-FROM test_stock
+FROM products

 CREATE TABLE FROM QUERY

 Another powerful alternative is to create tables using queries that return data from existing tables.
 This approach is much more straightforward as it relieves you from having to manually define the correct data types—the new table automatically inherits the data types from the source table.
-The syntax to create a table from a query looks like this:

-CREATE TABLE test_stock_data AS
+CREATE TABLE products_dup AS

 SELECT *

-FROM stock_data
+FROM products;

 This concludes our comprehensive discussion on the